oer4sdi/Geospatial-Web-Services/StoryBoard.md

 In this Open Educational Resource (OER) you will learn which forms of **geospatial web services** exist, how they are structured, how they can be integrated into an open source GIS (QGIS) and connect with a self published GeoServer.

-After you have completed this tutorial, you will know how:
+After you have completed the following Modules, you will know how:
 * (Module 1) Geospatial Web Services are structured
 * (Module 1) to find and identify usefull Geospatial Web Services
 * (Module 2) to integrate Web Map Services (WMS) in QGIS and visualize Data from it